astyfoo/cmatrix/README.md

 For more options and **help** run `cmatrix -h` <br>OR<br> Read Manual Page by running command `man cmatrix`

-_To get the program to look most like the movie, use `cmatrix -lba`_ _To get the program to look most like the Win/Mac screensaver, use `cmatrix -ol`_
+_To get the program to look most like the movie, use `cmatrix -ba`_

-> :round_pushpin: _Note: cmatrix is probably not particularly portable or efficient, but it won't hog **too** much CPU time._
+> :round_pushpin: _Note: cmatrix is probably not particularly portable or efficient.
+Use the -p option on older/slower systems to take a time penalty up front and save cycles as it runs.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)